Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Corrected product formulas: Approach and main results

 is a first-order product formula (PF1) that approximates the exponential $\exp(\lambda H)$ to the first order in $\lambda$.
 The second-order product formula (PF2)

 improves the approximation to the second order in $\lambda$.
 Using $S_2(\lambda)$ as the base case, Suzuki constructed a $(2k)$th-order product formula (PF$2k$) defined recursively as~\cite{suz90}

 which progressively improves the approximation by increasing the order parameter $2k$.
 We refer to these formulas as the \textit{standard product formulas}.
 PF$2k$ can be expressed as $S_{2k}(\lambda)= \exp(K_{2k})$ for some operator~$K_{2k}$ that we call the \textit{kernel} of the product formula.
 Product formulas thus generate an approximation of the exact kernel~$\lambda H$, and the approximate kernel improves by increasing~$k$.
+For clarity, we note that our terminology differs slightly from that used for processed product formulas~\cite{BCM06}, in which the exponential of~$K$ is referred to as the kernel.

 We use correctors to improve the approximation quality of the standard product formulas without increasing~$k$.
 Correctors are auxiliary terms of the form $\exp(\pm C)$ multiplied to the left and right of the standard product formulas to reduce the error in approximating the exact kernel.
 Hereafter, we refer to $C$ as the corrector for convenience.
 We use three types of correctors described below. \begin{itemize} \item \textbf{Symplectic corrector}